 Illuminance - The density of the luminous flux incident on a surface.
-It is measured in lux or Im/m^2 and is equal to the luminous flux (lumen) divided by the area (m2) of the surface when the latter is uniformly illuminated.
+It is measured in lux or lm/m and is equal to the luminous flux (lumen) divided by the area (m) of the surface when the latter is uniformly illuminated.